Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Introduction

 The article is organized as follows.
-In the following section, a detailed description of antineutrinos produced from the reactor is presented.
-The CE$\nu$NS process and the principle of detection are described in Sec.~\ref{sec:cens}.
-In Sec.~\ref{sec:expect}, the expected number of events in the detector is estimated.
+In the subsequent section, a comprehensive description of the detector setup is provided.
+Antineutrinos production and various types of reactors used in this study are presented in Sec.\ref{sec:reactor}.
+The CE$\nu$NS process and the underlying detection principle are expounded upon in Sec.~\ref{sec:cens}.
+An estimation of the expected number of events in the detector is presented in Section~\ref{sec:expect}.
 The phenomenon of ASN oscillation at short baseline considering the `3+1' mixing model is described in Sec.~\ref{sec:osciprob}.
 The simulation procedure for incorporation of detector response on coherent neutrino discussed in Sec.~\ref{sec:simul}.
 The sensitivity of the proposed experiment, statistical method on $\chi^{2}$ estimation considered in this study is discussed in Sec.~\ref{sec:chisq}.
-The sensitivity to sterile neutrino mixing at an exposure of 1 ton-yr is elaborated in Sec.~\ref{sec:results}.
+The sensitivity to sterile neutrino mixing at an exposure of one year is elaborated in Sec.~\ref{sec:results}.
 Finally, in Sec.~\ref{sec:summary}, we summarize our observations and discuss the implication of this work.